We use necessary cookies to make our website work. We'd also like to use optional cookies to understand how you use it, and to help us improve it.

 What to do if your drone or model aircraft does not have a built-in light

-If you want to fly at night and your drone or model aircraft does not have a built-in green flashing light, you must securely fit a specialist drone green flashing light.
+If your drone or model aircraft does not have a built-in green flashing light, you must securely fit one.

-The weight of the green flashing light add-on is included in the overall weight of the drone or model aircraft, so you must check to see if the weight of the light means different regulations apply to your operation.
+The weight of the green flashing light counts towards the overall weight of your drone or model aircraft, so you must check to see if the weight of the light means different regulations apply to your operation.

 Privacy and property